-- 1. Click the Configure button. - 2.
-Select the appropriate certificate from the drop-down list. - 3.
-Specify a user name for inner PEAP tunnel authentication: - Check Use Windows User Name to use the Windows user name as the PEAP user name. - o OR: Enter a PEAP user name in the User Name field to use a separate user name and start the PEAP authentication process. - 4.
+- 5. Specify a user name for inner PEAP tunnel authentication: - Check Use Windows User Name to use the Windows user name as the PEAP user name. - OR: Enter a PEAP user name in the User Name field to use a separate user name and start the PEAP authentication process. - 6.
 Click Advanced and: - Leave the server name field blank for the client to accept a certificate from any server with a certificate signed by the authority listed in the Network Certificate Authority drop-down list. (recommended) - Enter the domain name of the server from which the client will accept a certificate. - The login name used for PEAP tunnel authentication, fills in automatically as PEAP-xxxxxxxxxxx, where xxxxxxxxxxx is the computer's MAC address.
-Change the login name if needed. - 5.
-Click OK. - 6.
+Change the login name if needed. - 7.
+Click OK. - 8.
 Enable the profile.